 - Vector or Geodatabase data: Shape files, GML, PostGIS and one more world via OGR, including DGN.

-- Raster data: Geo-referenced TIF and what we want via GDAL.
+- Raster data: georeferenced Tif and whatever we want via GDAL.

 - Output, you can generate jpg, png, pdf and of course, OGC standards.

 Then there is the Multiplatform support.
-MapServer can run on IIS, which makes it friendly for Windows / PC users.
-Also on Apache, with what can run on Windows and Linux of wonder, not only to serve data but to navigate.
+MapServer can run on top of IIS, which makes it friendly for Windows / PC users.
+Also on Apache, with which it can run on Windows and Linux wonderfully, not only to serve data but to navigate.
 In the case of Manifol

 D, only IIS publication, if you tell them about Apache Get congested, Although some have made their pirouettes.
-And in the case of Bentley, only Windows, including web deployment is an ActiveX that only runs on Internet Explorer, unless you smoke IDPR To the sublime in space cartridge.
+And in the case of Bentley, only Windows, even the web display is an ActiveX that only runs on Internet Explorer, unless it is smoked IDPR To the sublime in space cartridge.

 Needless to say, it does not deal Pay licensing.
-The license with Universal Manifold would be in the order of $ 600, that of Bentley GWPublisher for the US $ 10,000 with limited users and if it were from the GIS Server of US $ 15,000 up.
+The license with Manifold Universal would be in the order of $ 600, that of Bentley GWPublisher for US $ 10,000 with limited users and if it were for GIS Server of US $ 15,000 upwards.

 Finally, I see a great advantage in the development.
 Finding someone who works MapServer is not that easy, but it is much easier than with other applications, even remotely as we are doing now.
-A developer who knows the gut to Bentley GWPublisher is not so easy to find, you have to know Project Wise, Geographics, Microstation VBA and Bentley Map to take advantage of a robust development on Bentley Geospatial Server (Although I admit that wonderful things are done there).
-A developer of Manifold GIS, very difficult although it is only .NET, and one of GIS Server, insurance will charge depending on how much the license is worth.
+A developer who knows the guts of Bentley GWPublisher is not so easy to find, he has to know Project Wise, Geographics, Microstation VBA and Bentley Map to take advantage of a robust development on Bentley Geospatial Server (Although I admit that wonderful things are done there).
+A Manifold GIS developer, very difficult although it is only .NET, and one from GIS Server, will surely charge based on how much the license is worth.

 How to install it in 5 steps